jsntv200/redant-home/_posts/2019-02-12-what-makes-property-management-so-hard.md

 date: '2019-02-12T02:31:36.000+00:00'
 image_small: "/assets/uploads/2019/managed.png"
 image: "/assets/uploads/2019/managed.png"
-excerpt-short: From the outside looking in, the property management business looks pretty simple.
+excerpt_short: From the outside looking in, the property management business looks pretty simple.
-excerpt-long: From the outside looking in, the property management business looks pretty simple.
+excerpt_long: From the outside looking in, the property management business looks pretty simple.
 Turns out there are quite a few things that make it trickier than you might expect.
 tags: